CloudReactor/cloudreactor-python-lambda-quickstart/README.md

 To build the `requirements.txt` file, the project uses [pip-tools](https://github.com/jazzband/pip-tools) so that we only have to manage top-level python library dependencies in `requirements.in`.
 To update the compiled `requirements.txt` file:

     pip-compile --allow-unsafe --generate-hashes --output-file=requirements.txt requirements.in

+The development environment has additional dependencies found in `dev-requirements.in`.
+To update the copiled `dev-requirements.txt` file:

+    pip-compile --allow-unsafe --generate-hashes --output-file=dev-requirements.txt dev-requirements.in

+Then to install the libraries:

+    pip install -r requirements.txt -r dev-requirements.txt

 ## Installing Secrets